forem/admin-docs/docs/_getting-started/forem_setup_checklist.md

 If you choose to make your community public via email and other registration options, you’ll be prompted to set up each registration option.
 </details>

-Select an item from the checklist to find out how to complete it.

 ## We’re Just Getting Started